 As a new English teacher in Utah, now more than ever, your teaching skills will need to become top-notch as Utah’s State Board consider test results as a reflection of your abilities.
 One way to prepare yourself for these new standards is to seek a teacher-training program that will give you the best tools possible for becoming a highly effective educator.
 If you are ready to take the challenge teaching English Language Arts to students in Utah, here are the steps to follow to earn a teaching license in Utah:

 |Pass Utah Licensing Exams|

 Step 1.
 Choose an Educational Program

 The basic program for all teaching candidates in Utah will start with the minimal bachelor’s program that has a teacher-training period.
-There are ten approved schools you can select from in Utah in order to fulfill the educational requirement.
+There are nine approved schools you can select from in Utah in order to fulfill the educational requirement.

 The programs offer various courses during each semester (or quarter) that will help you gain the skills you need.
 Early in your education you will fulfill the general education requirements.
 This means you will participate in classes designed to give you a well-rounded education similar to high school.
 The courses will naturally be at an adult learning level and will cover topics such as science, math, and language arts.

 Once you have completed your general educational courses, you will then take courses in the major.
 For junior high and high school teacher candidates, you will find many of your classes will focus on language arts.
 For elementary school, your courses will continue to focus on general education.